yalelibrary/linked-art-mapping/specs/md/glossary/normalization.md

 # Normalization

-String normalization on the string that includes the following steps:
+String normalization includes the following steps:

 1. Remove diacritics from the string, if appropriate.
     -   Convert Latin characters to 7-bit US-ASCII